Lacrymology/states/doc/master_installation.rst

   /root/salt/states/salt/master/bootstrap.sh [minion id]

 Note that it's really the minion ID that is required to install the Salt Master.
-As it first install a Salt Minion and use it to install Salt Minion.
+As it first install a Salt Minion and use it to install Salt Master.
 This step install both minion and master.